top of page

 You may have spent years hoping things would get better, yet the same painful patterns remain.

 “Friendship is born that moment when one person says to another, What!
 You too?
-I thought I was the only one.’”
+I thought I was the only one."

-Adapted from C.S.
+Inspired by C.S.
 Lewis, The Four Loves